Authority: Executive Vice Chancellor and Provost

-Associate Professors are to be evaluated to determine if they are performing the realms of responsibility set forth in their Statement of Mutual Expectations at the Associate Professor standard as set forth in the Department’s Rule on Reappointment, Promotion and Tenure Standards and Procedures.
+Associate Professors are to be evaluated to determine if they are performing the realms of responsibility set forth in their Statement of Faculty Responsibility at the Associate Professor standard as set forth in the Department’s Rule on Reappointment, Promotion and Tenure Standards and Procedures.
 They must present evidence that they are continuing to meet expectations associated with the rank of Associate Professor as outlined in the faculty member’s SME and as set forth in the Academic Tenure Policy and college and departmental reappointment, promotion and tenure rules.

 5.2 Standards for Professor

-Professors are to be evaluated to determine if they are performing the realms of responsibility set forth in their Statement of Mutual Expectations at the standard set forth in the Department’s Rule on Reappointment, Promotion and Tenure Standards and Procedures.
+Professors are to be evaluated to determine if they are performing the realms of responsibility set forth in their Statement of Faculty Responsibility at the standard set forth in the Department’s Rule on Reappointment, Promotion and Tenure Standards and Procedures.
 They must present evidence that they are continuing to meet expectations associated with the rank of Full Professor as outlined in the faculty member’s SME and as set forth in the Academic Tenure Policy and college and departmental reappointment, promotion and tenure rules.